 It is normal if your child does not understand the concept of surrogacy at first, and asks whether they are your “real” child or what a surrogate means.
 Listen to their question, think through your response and then answer as succinctly as you can.
 Constantly reassure them that they are still your real child, and that you are their parent, and that your love for them is just the same.
 Confirm to them that they are just like any other child in their kindergarten or school.

-Explain Surrogacy to Children – Having a Line of Communication Open
+Having a Line of Communication Open

 That first conversation is just the beginning of an ongoing dialogue.
-This dialogue will continue over the years.
+This dialogue will continue through the years.
 You can anticipate more questions from your child about pregnancies, surrogacy, and growing up in general.
 Do not close this line of communication with your child, so they develop a greater sense of identity and self-confidence and a clear understanding of surrogacy.